 Serious complications of flu can result in hospitalization or death, even in healthy people, but some groups are more likely than others to get seriously sick.
-People at highest risk of getting hospitalized or dying from flu include adults over 65 and those who are pregnant or have certain medical conditions.
+People at highest risk of getting hospitalized or dying from flu include pregnant women, adults over 65, and those with certain medical conditions.